Tearsheet

 AI Analysis | Feedback

-Tony Koblinski has served as the Chief Executive Officer of Karman since 2021, leading the company's vision and strategic growth.
-He has over 25 years of experience in building integrated systems and processes.
-Before joining Karman, Mr. Koblinski was President and Chief Executive Officer of Madison-Kipp Corporation from September 2011 to November 2020.
-His prior roles include National Vice President of Homebuilding Operations at Pulte Homes in 2007, Vice President of Operations for Bombardier Recreational Products in 2002, and various leadership positions at General Motors and Saturn Corporation.
+Tony Koblinski has served as Karman's Chief Executive Officer since 2021 and led the company through its initial public offering in February 2025 and four subsequent acquisitions.
+He will retire from the CEO role on March 23, 2026, but will remain a member of Karman's board of directors.
+Mr. Koblinski has over 40 years of leadership experience and previously served as President and Chief Executive Officer of Madison-Kipp Corporation from September 2011 to November 2020.
+His career also includes roles as National Vice President of Homebuilding Operations at Pulte Homes, Vice President of Operations for Bombardier Recreational Products, and Executive Director of Production Control at General Motors (Saturn Corporation).

 Mike Willis, Chief Financial Officer

-Mike Willis joined Karman as Chief Financial Officer in November 2022.
-He is responsible for overseeing the organization's financial activities and has over 17 years of experience in finance and operations management.
-Mr. Willis possesses domestic and international finance experience in the Aerospace, Automotive, and Energy segments.
-Prior to Karman, he served as the Director of Finance of Precision Castparts Corp within the Forgings Division, where he was responsible for 14 businesses across five countries.
+Mike Willis has served as the Chief Financial Officer of Karman since November 2022.
+He possesses over 15 years of progressive experience in finance and operations management, including domestic and international finance experience in the Aerospace, Automotive, and Energy segments.
+Before joining Karman, Mr. Willis was the Director of Finance within the Forgings Division at Precision Castparts Corp., where he was responsible for 14 businesses across five countries.

 Jonathan Beaudoin, Chief Operating Officer